pts/mrbe/README.md

 This is the design document for Modern Retro Build Environment, which (when implemented) can run modern and retro build tools on modern host systems.
 Build tools include assemblers, compilers, compressors, make (incremental build) tools (.mak), script interpreters (.bat, .cmd etc.) written for DOS (16-bit and 32-bit) and for Win32.
 Modern host systems are modern Windows (i386 or amd64 only, e.g. Windows 10 and some earlier versions of Windows, possibly also ReactOS), Linux (i386 and amd64 only), macOS (i386 and amd64 only, build tools running within Docker).
 MRBE comes with many free build tools preinstalled (e.g. OpenWatcom V2R C/C++ compiler and linker, WMAKE, TCC C compiler, NASM assembler), and it can also run some popular free-to-use and proprietary build tools (e.g. TASM32 assembler, TLINK32 linker, TLINK linker, Turbo Pascal compiler, LZASM assembler, MASM32 assembler, A86 assembler).

 The goal of MRBE is to make it possible to rebuild and modify PC (with processors 8086 ... i386 ...
 Pentium...) software for DOS, Win16 and Win32.
 Typically such software was originally designed and implemented between 1985 and 1999, for DOS 3.0 ..
 6.22, Windows 3.x, Windows 95, Windows NT 3.1 &ndash; Windows 2000.
-MRBE makes it convenient to rebuild such software on a modern host system, either the original software or with minor modifications.
+MRBE makes it convenient to rebuild such software on a modern host system, either the original software or with minor modifications, with the original (retro) build tools (but some modern build tools are also easily available within MRBE).
 MRBE also facilitates reproducible builds.

 MRBE doesn't contain a debugger or an emulator to run the software built, but those are easily available elsewhere, e.g. unmodified DOSBox, Wine or QEMU.
-If the software executable built happens to be compatible with the MRBE inner environemnt (i.e. it's a text-mode, non-interactive DOS program or a Win32 console application), then MRBE can run it, even as part of the current invocation.
+If the software executable built happens to be compatible with the MRBE inner environment (i.e. it's a text-mode, non-interactive DOS program or a Win32 console application), then MRBE can run it (so there is no need for an additional emulator), even as part of the current invocation.

+For software builds, MRBE provides the following benefits over direct use of emulators (virtual machines):

+* Quick installation (less than a minute).
+No need to install virtual machines and guest operating systems within a virtual machine.
+Such an installation could take hours, and include frustrating experimentation with emulator settings, until it finally works.
+Wine is easier to install (because there is no separate step for guest operating system installation), but it also needs some configuration.
+In contrast, MRBE comes with Wine ready to use (preinstalled and preconfigured).
+* Reproducible operation.
+It's very easy to archive the build files (e.g. source files and files built from them) and share them with others.
+Work on the build can continue on another host system, without the system transition breaking it.
+* High performance.
+Win32 build tools run at almost native speed.
+(For implementation reasons, DOS build tools run slower than native in the initial design because of the architecture and emulation speed of DOSBox.)
+* Reasonable defaults.
+No need to create config files or to specify long emulator command-line flags.
+* No need to manually stop the emulator as soon as the build has finished.
+* Quick startup and shutdown time.
+It's possible to run many small builds in less than a second each.
+* Parallel operation.
+Multiple builds can be run in parallel on the same host system.
+* Convenient read-write sharding of files and directories between the host system and the MRBE inner environment (where the build tools run).
+* More convenient environment variable and standard stream (standard input, standard output and standard error) propagation.

 ## Invocation environment